Last Modified: 14 Jan 2014

-An airport arrival transfer is included.
+An airport arrival transfer from Ataturk Airport is included.
 This transfer is only valid if arriving on Day 1 or if you have booked pre-trip accommodation through Intrepid.
 Please provide your flight details at the time of booking, or at a minimum 15 days prior to travel (note - we may not be able confirm request made within 15 days of travel).
 Once you have provided your details a transfer representative will be booked to meet you at the airport and transfer you to your hotel.

 There is a pre-trip briefing this evening to meet your fellow travellers, trek leader and local trekking crew.
 This may be followed by an optional dinner together (at own expense).